syncfusion-content/uwp-docs/uwp/SfPivotGauge/Common/Theming.md

 * VisualStudio2013
 * VisualStudio2015

-By using the property of `GaugeVisualStyle` in SfPivotGauge, you can set the visual style of the control.
+By using the `GaugeVisualStyle` property in the SfPivotGauge, you can set the visual style of the control.
 By default, the `Metro` theme is applied.
-The following code snippet shows how to change the visual style for SfPivotChart.
+The following code snippet shows how to change the visual style for the SfPivotChart:

 {% tabs %}